Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Although turbulence is not a concern in cryonics, the increase in viscosity of cryoprotectant with lowering temperature certainly is.
 Fortunately, the newer vitrification mixtures are less viscous than glycerol.

-Typically a cryonics patient deanimates at a considerable distance from a cryonics facility and must be transported before cryoprotectant (antifreeze compound such as glycerol) can be perfused.
-Blood is washed-out and replaced with an isotonic (ie, osmotically the same as saline) solution, such as Ringer's solution.
+Typically a cryonics patient deanimates at a considerable distance from a cryonics facility and must be transported before cryoprotectants can be perfused.
+Blood could be washed-out and replaced with an isotonic (ie, osmotically the same as saline) solution, such as Ringer's solution.
 The patient is then transported to the cryonics facility at water-ice temperature.
 Freezing must be avoided because ice crystals would damage cells & blood vessels to such an extent as to prevent effective cryoprotectant perfusion.
 Water-ice temperature will not freeze tissues because tissues are salty (salt lowers the freezing point below 0ºC).

-Replacing blood with a saline-like solution for patient transport, however, does not do a good job of maintaining tissue viability or preventing edema.
-For this reason the organ preservation solution Viaspan®, rather than Ringer's solution, has been used for cryopatient transport.
+Replacing blood with a saline-like solution for patient transport, however, does not do a good job of maintaining tissue viability or preventing edema and would likely cause reperfusion injury.
+For this reason an organ preservation solution such as Viaspan®, rather than Ringer's solution, has been used for cryopatient transport.
 Blood is not simply an isotonic solution carrying blood cells.
 Blood contains albumin, which attracts water and keeps the water from leaving blood vessels and going into tissues (maintains oncotic balance).
-Tissues which are swollen by water (edematous) resist cryoprotectant perfusion.
-One of the most important ingredients in Viaspan® preventing edema is HydroxyEthyl Starch (HES), which attracts water in much the way albumin attracts water -- acting as an oncotic agent by keeping water in the blood vessels.
+Tissues which are swollen by water (edematous tissues) resist cryoprotectant perfusion.
+One of the most important ingredients in Viaspan® preventing edema is HydroxyEthyl Starch (HES), which attracts water in much the way albumin attracts water — acting as an oncotic agent by keeping water in the blood vessels.
 Viaspan® contains potassium lactobionate to help maintain osmotic balance.
 Because HES is difficult to obtain and can cause microcirculatory disturbances, PolyEthylene Glycol (PEG) has been used in organ preservation solutions as a replacement for HES with good results [THE JOURNAL OF PHARMACOLOGY AND EXPERIMENTAL THERAPEUTICS; Faure,J; 302(3):861-870 (2002) and LIVER TRANSPLANTATION; Bessems,M; 11(11):1379-1388 (2005)].

 Viaspan® (DuPont Merck Pharmaceuticals) contains other ingredients to maintain tissue viability, such as glucose, glutathione, etc. (the full formula can be found on the Viaspan® website).
 Viaspan® is FDA approved for preservation of liver, kidney & pancreas, but is used off-label for heart & lung transplants.
 Viaspan® is being challenged in the marketplace for all these applications by the Hypothermosol (Cryomedical Sciences, BioLife Technologies) line of preservation solutions.

-Rather than use these expensive commercial products, Alcor uses a preservation solution developed by Jerry Leaf & Mike Darwin called MHP-2.
+Rather than use these expensive commercial products, Alcor and Suspended Animation, Inc. use a preservation solution developed by Jerry Leaf & Mike Darwin called MHP-2.
 MHP-2 is so-called because it is a Perfusate (P) which contains mannitol (M) as an extracellular osmotic agent and HEPES (H), a buffer to prevent acidosis which is effective at low temperature.
 MHP-2 also contains ingredients to maintain tissue viability and hydroxyethyl starch as an oncotic agent to prevent edema.
 Lactobionate permeates cells less than mannitol and can thus maintain osmotic balance for longer periods of time, but mannitol is much less expensive.
 Mannitol also has an additional effect in the brain.
-Because of the unique tightness of brain capillary endothelial cell junctions ("blood brain barrier"), mannitol does not normally penetrate into the extravascular space of the brain.
+Because of the unique tightness of brain capillary endothelial cell junctions ("blood brain barrier"), little mannitol leaves blood vessels to pass into the brain.
 This means that mannitol can act like an oncotic agent for the brain.
 If the blood brain barrier is intact, mannitol will suck water out of the extravascular space.
-The brain is the only place that mannitol can do this, and that's why a mannitol is effective for inhibiting edema of the brain -- but only if there is not extensive ischemic damage to the blood brain barrier.
+The brain is the only place that mannitol can do this, and that is why a mannitol is effective for inhibiting edema of the brain — but only if there is not extensive ischemic damage to the blood brain barrier.
 (Mannitol has yet another benefit in that it scavenges hydroxyl radical [CHEM.-BIOL.
 INTERACTIONS 72:229-255 (1989)]).

 The initial perfusate can also contain other ingredients to assist in reducing damage to the cryonics patient.
 Anticoagulants can reduce clotting problems, and antibiotics can reduce bacterial damage.
 Damaging effects of ischemia can be reduced with antioxidants, antiacidifiers, an iron chelator and a calcium channel blocker.